YusufGulcan/Business-Location-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/105684729/187061682-97ffed44-83a0-485a-bdf8-519a1d01a917.png)

-## OPTIMAL BUSINESS INVESTMENT AREA
+## OPTIMAL AREA FOR BUSINESS INVESTMENT
 ### Project Introduction
 ### Purpose-
 This project aims to give a list of district names in Toronto, Canada.
 The list is composed of the neighborhoods that hold the highest business opportunities for an enterpreneur who would like to start a gym business.